metalsoft-io/UI-console-implementation-example/README.md

 Here, `<user>` is the username on the proxy server, and `<proxy_server_IP>` is the IP address of the proxy server.

-9. Go to the proxy server.
-To `/usr/share/nginx/server` folder.
-Run:
+9. Navigate to the `/usr/share/nginx/server` folder on your proxy server.

+Execute the following command to install the necessary packages:

 ```
 npm install
 ```

-From the same folder run:
+Start the server by running the following command from the same folder:

 ```
 pm2 start dist/main.js
 ```

-To check that the server has launched run the command:
+To verify that the server has started, execute the following command:

 ```
 pm2 ls
 ```

-The result should look similar to this
+The output should resemble the following:

 ```
 ┌────┬─────────┬─────────────┬─────────┬─────────┬──────────┬────────┬──────┬───────────┬──────────┬──────────┬──────────┬──────────┐